leelabcnbc/datasmart/docs/user_guide/intro.rst

 Currently it is being developed by Yimeng Zhang in `Lee Lab`_.

 Structure
 =========

+DataSMART uses MongoDB to manage data, and users define **actions** to fetch data from the database, process the data, and push the data back to the DB.

 DataSMART has two main parts: core modules and user-defined actions.